• Skip to Content

 Administrative Procedure 3500

-The Chief of Police prepares and annually updates a report of all occurrences reported to campus police and the San Jose Police Department of, and arrests for, crimes that are committed on campus and that involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication, and of all occurrences of noncriminal acts of hate violence reported to campus authorities.
-A written report shall is available to be distributed to all students and District employees consistent with the Clery Act requirements and will also be posted on the Campus Police webpage.
+A campus safety plan shall be developed and provided to students in the form of an Annual Security Report which is published annually.
+The Chief of Police prepares and annually updates a report of all occurrences reported to Police Services by the San Jose Police Department and the Milpitas Police Department of arrests for crimes that are committed on and around campus.
+The reported incidents involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication and all occurrences of noncriminal acts of hate violence reported to campus authorities.
+A written report shall be distributed to all students and District employees consistent with the Clery Act requirements and will also be posted on Police Services’ webpage.
+Written records of noncriminal acts of hate violence shall include at least a description of the act of hate violence, the victim characteristics, and offender characteristics, if known.

 Administrative Procedure 3515